jatinvaidya/auth0-cicd-actions/README.md

-# Demo Auth0 deployment automation using GitHub Actions
+# Demo Auth0 Deployment Automation using GitHub Actions

 ## Table of Contents